DottieDot/RedHook2/README.md

 An open source script hook for Red Dead Redemption 2.

-Probably won't be updating this, unless there is demand for it.
-3+ Script hooks is probably a bit much and a compatibiltiy nightmare.
+~~Probably won't be updating this, unless there is demand for it.
+3+ Script hooks is probably a bit much and a compatibiltiy nightmare.~~

+People have been showing interest so I guess I'll continue :)
+Will make a proper readme soon

 *Please don't use this for online, even though it's allowed by the license*